 As noted above, the County appears to have failed to perform the site-specific design-level geotechnical investigation required prior to grading under Mitigation Measure GEO-1 and Mitigation Measure GEO-2b.
 The absence of this required investigation would necessarily cause the analysis of geology and soils in the Addendum to be inadequate even if the plans were not calling for a significant increase in the proposed export quantity, amount of truck trips and other substantial proposed changes.
-Here, the combination of these substantial changes and the failure to perform the required investigation cannot be overlooked.
+Even if the County were to argue, incorrectly, that the further geotechnical investigation of Lots 5 through 8 required by the mitigation measures is not necessary because the test pits performed in 2009 sufficiently mapped the two previously-identified landslides, that would ignore the potential additional risks of triggering slope failures or landslides beyond the limits of the previously-identified failures due to the substantial increase in the scope of the grading on those lots.
+Here, the failure to perform the investigation required by the mitigation measures, and the failure to perform the investigation necessary to quantify the risks associated with the significantly increased scope of the grading activities, cannot be overlooked.